Presiding: Pres. Gary Dean

 Speaker's contact information:

-In appreciation of this year's speakers sharing their time & efforts, donations to the Rotary Foundation will be made in their names.
+In appreciation of this year's speakers sharing their time & efforts, donations to the Pickaway County Special Olympics will be made in their names.

 Pres.
 Gary concluded by asking us to recite the Rotary 4-Way Test.